 Any surpluses or losses generated, after payment of key accounts will be shared proportionally by partners in accordance with the investment made OR based on agreed terms.

-Kindly submit a maximum two page proposal in pdf expression your interests in the partnership and its conditions, as well as ability to provide the scope of work highlighted in Annexure A: Scope, to by latest 2nd February 2024 at 12h00 Our review will be based on the motivation, track record and elements Annexure A.
+Kindly submit a maximum two page proposal in pdf expression your interests in the partnership and its conditions, as well as ability to provide the scope of work highlighted in Annexure A: Scope, to eoipcopartnership@wrc.org.za by latest 2nd February 2024 at 12h00.
+Our review will be based on the motivation, track record and elements Annexure A.

 Annexure A